 Why Generic OCR Breaks Garment Wholesale Invoices

 The extraction also has to keep invoice-level details tied to every expanded row.
-Invoice number, date, supplier or distributor name, customer GSTIN, place of supply, and taxable value are not decoration.
-They are part of the tax invoice record, and they are the fields the accountant will use to trace the Excel row back to the PDF.
+Invoice number, date, distributor name, customer GSTIN, place of supply, and taxable value are part of the tax invoice record, and they are the fields the accountant uses to trace each Excel row back to the PDF.
 For the broader field list that Indian GST invoices need to carry, use India GST invoice field requirements as the reference point, then add the apparel-specific size and style fields on top.

 Extract A Batch With Instructions For Size Expansion